lessamess/Protostrap/README.md

 ## Planned
 - Navigation filesnippet including a bootstrap navigation element
 - Megamenu files
-- Forms with UX optimised Feedback
+- Forms with UX optimized Feedback
 - Files to fake Google search (Great for usability testing)
 - typeahead example with a better typeahead
 - files to show the "End of Prototype" situation in tests